harshchinu/Finin-Intern/README.md

 Create a specific AWS IAM user and add to group 'AmazonSNSFullAccess'

-Rename the `.env` file to `.env` and enter your correct AWS access key, secret and region.
+Edit `.env` and enter your correct AWS access key, secret and region.

 `$ npm start`